rootwork/rootwork.org/hugo/content/blog/2010-12-17/index.md

 categories:
   - fundraising
 tags:
-keywords: # For SEO.
-Generally a combination of categories and tags.
+  -
-  - fundraising
+keywords: # Extra keywords in addition to the above, for SEO.
   - Google Chrome
   - Chrome for a Cause